MonkiProjects/MonkiProjects.github.io/terminology-for-users.md

 <!-- TODO: Add link to detailed list -->

-### Placemark types
+### Place types

 <!-- TODO: Add link to detailed list -->

-### Placemark categories
+### Place categories

 <!-- TODO: Add link to detailed list -->

-### Placemark components
+### Place components

-Placemark components are a way of describing more finely how a [placemark](#placemarks) is geographically organized.
+Place components are a way of describing more finely how a [place](#places) is geographically organized.
 It can be seen as a small map of the place, with shapes and labels.

-### Placemark elements
+### Place elements

-Placemark elements are what you can find on a [placemark](#placemarks).
+Place elements are what you can find on a [place](#places).
 It can be walls, barriers, trees… as long as it’s useful for practicing.
-Most of the time it can be related to a [component](#placemark-components).
+Most of the time it can be related to a [component](#place-components).

 <!-- TODO: Add link to detailed list -->

-### Placemark features
+### Place features

-Placemarks features describe the spot.
+Places features describe the spot.
 They say what you can find on the spot and what makes it different from others.
-It includes [placemark elements](#placemark-elements), benefits, dangers and techniques you can train there.
+It includes [place elements](#place-elements), benefits, dangers and techniques you can train there.

 #### Word choice